ruizb/tx-tools/README.md

 Use the next command to set the comment of a word from a resource:

 ```
-tx comment project-slug resource-slug word1 'This is the command for word1'
+tx comment project-slug resource-slug word1 'This is the comment for word1'
 ```

 ## Examples